yegor256/blog/_posts/2015/mar/2015-03-22-takes-java-web-framework.md

 ## HTTP Request

-Now let's see what's inside the HTTP request arriving at `TsFoo` and what we can get out of it.
+Now let's see what's inside the HTTP request arriving at `TkFoo` and what we can get out of it.
 This is how the [`Request`](http://www.takes.org/apidocs-0.9/org/takes/Request.html) interface is defined in [Takes](http://www.takes.org):